 Credit risk is the risk that counterparty will not meet its obligation under a financial instrument or customer contract, leading to a financial loss.
+There is no credit exposure to the company.

 Trade receivables

 As the company has not commenced its commercial operations, there is no risk associated under this.